 While we usually get enough electrolytes by eating well and drinking enough fluids, there can be times when electrolytes become imbalanced.
 This could be due to dehydration, a poor diet, certain health conditions, and exercising intensely without hydration afterwards.5

 An electrolyte imbalance can have a range of different symptoms, and these can be different from person to person.
 It also depends on what type of electrolyte imbalance you are experiencing, as well as how severe the imbalance is.6

 If you’re concerned about any symptoms you are experiencing, it’s essential to talk to your doctor or visit your local emergency service.

-A medical professional will be able to conduct an electrolyte test to find out the cause of your symptoms and treat it accordingly.8
+A medical professional will be able to conduct an electrolyte blood test.
+The results of the electrolytes test can be used to find out the cause of your symptoms and treat it accordingly.8

 There are a number of ways you can get electrolytes into your body more frequently.

-The most common way is through your diet, however, you can also look at supplements, sports drinks or electrolyte water to keep your levels right.
+The most common way is through your diet; however, you can also look at electrolyte supplements, sports drinks, or electrolyte water to keep your levels right.

 Eating a healthy and balanced diet should give you all the electrolytes you need for day-to-day activities.